louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 1.6	Anthrax Including Inhalational Anthrax (Post-Exposure)

-DORYX MPC is indicated for treatment of Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis .
+DORYX MPC is indicated for treatment of Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 1.7	Alternative Treatment for Selected Infections when Penicillin is Contraindicated

 DORYX MPC is indicated as an alternative treatment for the following selected infections when penicillin is contraindicated:

-Syphilis caused by Treponema pallidum .
+Syphilis caused by Treponema pallidum.
-Yaws caused by Treponema pallidum subspecies pertenue .
+Yaws caused by Treponema pallidum subspecies pertenue.
-Listeriosis due to Listeria monocytogenes .
+Listeriosis due to Listeria monocytogenes.
 Vincent's infection caused by Fusobacterium fusiforme.
-Actinomycosis caused by Actinomyces israelii .
+Actinomycosis caused by Actinomyces israelii.
 Infections caused by Clostridium species.

 1.8	Adjunctive Therapy for Acute Intestinal Amebiasis and Severe Acne